 Wine Tastings: $5 per person

-For a list of Swan Valley wineries you can find here at the Tourism Australia infomation centre
+For a list of wineries in the Swan Valley, you can find here at the Tourism Australia information centre

 Just be aware that there are only a few small wineries in the Swan

 Valley that grow grapes, ferment them to make wine, bottle their wine on the premises and sell their own wine.

 Most of these rare and real types of Swan Valley wineries are situated in Memorial Avenue, Baskerville, at the top of the Swan Valley Wineries Map

 ON THE WAY HOME FROM THE SWAN VALLEY

 PS: If you want to drive away from the best wineries in the Swan Valley and visit some nature, we highly recommend Bells Rapids which is right around the corner, on Cathedral Avenue,

 offering great vistas, bush walks and more.
 In the summer a picnic under the trees is a great place to go.
 In the winter when the weather is cooler, the sight of the water running and